 The answer is simple: check the angle of the moving averages.

-If the moving averages are ANGLED and they are NOT flat àmoving averages have a very low gravity pull and price will succeed quicker in trying to move away from the average.
-The moving averages in fact turn into dynamic support and resistance and when price does get back to them, it can use these levels as a rough area for trend continuation (bouncing area due to Support and Resistance).
+If the moving averages are ANGLED and they are NOT flat àmoving averages have a very low gravity pull and the price will succeed quicker in trying to move away from the average.
+The moving averages, in fact, turn into dynamic support and resistance and when the price does get back to them, it can use these levels as a rough area for trend continuation (bouncing area due to Support and Resistance).

-For some of you these “hidden secrets” are known; for others it could be new.
+For some of you these “3 hidden secrets of the moving average” are known; for others, it could be new.
 Irrespective of that, what do you think of the above concepts and what are your experiences in trading?

 We at Winners Edge Trading we want to provide the best content for your Forex trading and appreciate any and all feedback.